 - Join company arrangements with estate planning for best results.

-- Understand how IHT and Business Property Relief affect share value.
+- Understand how IHT and Business Property Relief affect share value — and how BPR rules are changing from April 2026.

-- Use agreements and insurance to secure cash for family.
+- Use cross-option agreements and insurance to secure cash for the family.

 - Ask clear questions of your solicitor and financial adviser.

-- Start early — planning done calmly beats rushed choices.
+- Start early — planning done calmly beats rushed choices every time.

 Why UK business owners buy shareholder protection alongside inheritance tax planning

-When a key owner dies, the estate may face a large levy that can force a quick sale of shares.
-That worst-day scenario hits families and the firm at once.
+When a key owner dies, the estate may face a 40% inheritance tax charge that can force a quick sale of shares.
+That worst-day scenario hits families and the firm at the same time.

 The real-world risk: a 40% IHT bill, forced sales, loss of control

-Imagine no ready cash, an IHT bill at 40% above the nil-rate band, and probate delays.
-Heirs may need to sell shares fast.
-Forced sales can change voting rights and strip control from remaining owners.
+Imagine no ready cash, an IHT bill at 40% on everything above the nil-rate band of £325,000, and probate delays that freeze the deceased’s sole-name assets for months.
+Heirs may need to sell shares fast — often at a discount — just to meet the tax bill.
+Forced sales can shift voting rights and strip control from the remaining owners, sometimes allowing outsiders into the business.

 What good looks like: continuity for partners and cash for family

-Good outcomes mean the family receives fair cash and the company keeps running.
-Surviving owners keep control and the firm avoids disruptive auctions.
+Good outcomes mean the family receives fair cash quickly and the company keeps running without disruption.
+Surviving owners retain control of voting rights and the firm avoids disruptive open-market sales or disputes with unfamiliar new shareholders.

 How this guide helps you choose the right mix

 We show practical steps: legal agreements, funded buy routes, valuation rules and suitable insurance.
-Buyers want certainty on cost, cover type, legal structure and HMRC interactions.
+Business owners want certainty on cost, cover type, legal structure and HMRC interactions — and that is exactly what a coordinated plan delivers.

 Checklist

-- Appropriate life cover tied to share value
+- Appropriate life cover tied to current share value

 | Issue | Bad outcome | Good outcome |